uwdata/arquero/docs/api/op.md

 <hr/><a id="parse_date" href="#parse_date">#</a>
 <em>op</em>.<b>parse_date</b>(<i>value</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/functions/string.js)

 Parses a string *value* and returns a Date instance.
 Beware: this method uses JavaScript's [`Date.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) functionality, which is inconsistently implemented across browsers.
-Use this method at your own peril.
+That said, [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings such as those produced by [format_date](#format_date) and [format_utcdate](#format_utcdate) should be supported across platforms.
+Note that "bare" ISO date strings such as `"2001-01-01"` are interpreted by JavaScript as indicating midnight of that day in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), *not* local time.
+To indicate the local timezone, an ISO string can include additional time components and no `Z` suffix: `"2001-01-01T00:00"`.

 * *value*: The input value.